isc-projects/stork/doc/usage.rst

 Kea has a concept of shared networks (or networks), which is essentially a stack of subnets deployed on the same physical link.
 This feature is very popular among users.
 Stork is now able to retrieve this information and aggregate it across all configured Kea servers.
-The Shared Networks view allows inspection of networks and the subnets that belong in them.
+The Shared Networks view allows for inspection of networks and the subnets that belong in them.
 Pool utilization is shown for each subnet.